What are the suggested timer configurations for LDAP during disaster recovery

-This document will review the best practices for LDAP authentication in those situations.
+This document provides some of the timer configurations for LDAP authentication in those situations.

 The LDAP authentication, in the Palo Alto Networks firewall implementation is performed directly from the firewall.
 Any user that tries to connect and authenticates using a GlobalProtect client, will be authorized from the firewall to the LDAP server that is configured in the authentication profile, and used in the GlobalProtect configuration.
 Usually, every Active Directory (AD) environment will have multiple data centers in the primary location (if one fails the other(s) are up to handle the requests) and one or more data centers in the disaster recovery location.
 This is necessary so that even if the whole primary location is down (in case of heavy outage) the requests will be handled by the disaster recovery data center(s).

 In the Palo Alto Networks firewall(s), this can be achieved by adding multiple AD servers in the LDAP Profile.

 In this case, as shown below, two data centers are being used in the main location and one in the disaster recovery location: